 For online sales, you don’t have those visual clues, but there are still steps you can take to reduce the occurrence of fraud.

-- Use address verification (AVS) and card code verification (CCV) for all card-not-present sales (i.e., online and mail order sales).
+- Use address verification (AVS) and card code verification (CCV) for all card-not-present sales (that is, online and mail order sales).

 - Include a reminder on your Thank You page telling the purchaser to save their receipt and use it to reconcile their credit card statement.

 - Email the customer a copy of the receipt that includes what was purchased, the expected shipping time, and the name of your company.